-Course Number Course Name Credits Prerequisites CS211 Code 1: Intermediate Programming 4 (CS110 or CS111) and MATH114 develop a working conversion, friends uces students to object-oriented programming languages, methods, ar knowledge of at least one object-oriented language, including: constru- overloading functions and operators, references, polymorphism, I/O str management and related techniques appropriate to an intermediate prog uctors and eams, mult destructors, type CS212 Java Programming 4 CS110 or CS111 primitive types, stri a working understanding of Java Programming and the object-orienteings, classes, objects, methods, references, polymorphisms, inheritance, vectors, and applets.
-Students are also introduced to multi-threaded prog exception CS221 LINUX Programming Environment 3 CS110 or CS111 students develop ar principles needed to program in the Linux environment.
-Through practi n understanding of the structure of Linux file systems, shell programming, f e standard I/O library, shell programming, awk programming language, an filters, and I inux system calls.
-CS235 Studio 2 3 CS135 and (CS211 or CS285) intermediate compl of the project.
-Tean work according to a project brief to produce workable designs and softw lexity.
-Faculty will act as team leaders, producers or project managers dep ns will further develop technical and project-management skills, demonst lent work will be presented at the end of semester, and a post-mortem r pending on trating grea the requirements ter independence CS261 Systems Architecture in the Cloud 4 CS101 and CS106 system needs and challenge.
-Students ces students to system architecture in a cloud-based context.
-Students w follow a range of cloud-based best practices to design and compare s will focus on designing for manageability and performance of large-sc m the AWS Academy Cloud Architecting course and prepare students for potential s ale systems olutions for each 5.
+Course Number Course Name Credits Prerequisites CS211 Code 1: Intermediate Programming 4 (CS110 or CS111) and MATH114 develop a working l conversion, friends o ces students to object-oriented programming languages, methods, ar knowledge of at least one object-oriented language, including: constru- overloading functions and operators, references, polymorphism, I/O str nanagement and related techniques appropriate to an intermediate prog uctors and eams, mult destructors, type CS212 Java Programming 4 CS110 or CS111 primitive types, strin working understanding of Java Programming and the object-orienteness, classes, objects, methods, references, polymorphisms, inheritance, rectors, and applets.
+Students are also introduced to multi-threaded progress of the students are also introduced to multi-threaded progress. exception - CS221 LINUX Programming Environment 3 CS110 or CS111 students develop an principles needed to program in the Linux environment.
+Through practi understanding of the structure of Linux file systems, shell programming, f standard I/O library, shell programming, awk programming language, an filters, and I inux system calls.
+CS235 Studio 2 3 CS135 and (CS211 or CS285) intermediate comple of the project.
+Team vork according to a project brief to produce workable designs and softw exity.
+Faculty will act as team leaders, producers or project managers dep s will further develop technical and project-management skills, demonst ent work will be presented at the end of semester, and a post-mortem r pending on trating grea the requirements ter independence CS261 Systems Architecture in the Cloud 4 CS101 and CS106 system needs and f challenge.
+Students es students to system architecture in a cloud-based context.
+Students w follow a range of cloud-based best practices to design and compare will focus on designing for manageability and performance of large-sca n the AWS Academy Cloud Architecting course and prepare students for potential s ale systems olutions for each s.
 This course will CS262 Software Development in the Cloud 4 CS101 and CS106 This course explores hands-on development and configuration of cloud-based software applications.
 Students will understand and implement design and development processes in a cloud platform and explore the principles of cloud computing.
 A range of common principles will be identified along with key features of the proprietary platform used in the course.
 This course will include content from the AWS Academy Cloud Developing course and prepare students for the relevant AWS Academy examination.
-CS263 SysOps for Cloud Computing 4 CS101 and CS106 practices and desig an industry-standar implementation.
-Th S263 System Cloud Computing
+CS263 SysOps for Cloud Computing 4 CS101 and CS106 practices and design an industry-standarc implementation.
+Thi tes students to system operation concepts in a cloud-based environme patterns in order to develop automatable and repeatable deployments d cloud environment.
+Students will analyze case studies to gain insight in s course will include content from the AWS Academy Cloud Operations of Academy examination. s of networ nto infrastru ks and systems in ucture design and